What Is Zilliqa?

 As Bitcoin and Ethereum grow, their digital ledgers become larger and slower to process.
 On top of this, as more nodes are processing blocks, the longer it takes to reach majority consensus.
 Zilliqa relieves this issue by splitting nodes when approximately 600 nodes join the network.

 Zilliqa is forging partnerships just as fast as it’s processing transactions.
 It’s partnered with Mindshare to work on blockchain in advertising.
 Ethermon is porting monster battles to Zilliqa, leaving Ethermon characters stored on the more expensive Ethereum blockchain.

 Before examining the potential of this speedy altcoin, let’s check out the market performance of ZIL, Ziliqa’s crypto coin.

 Market Breakdown of ZIL

 The total supply of Zilliqa is 12,533,042,435 ZIL.
 Its peak price so far was $0.222415, at which time its market cap exceeded $1 billion.

 The month-long Zilliqa ICO started in December 2017 and raised $22,000,000.
 At this time, 30 percent of the token supply was distributed to early and community contributors, 30 percent was held by the development team, and 40 percent was set aside as mining rewards.

 In its Ethereum testnet, ZIL is an ERC-20 token.
-These will be transferred to native ZIL at a 1:1 ratio once the mainnet launches.
-This was originally scheduled for Q3 2018 but has since been pushed back to January 2019.
+They are being transferred to native ZIL at a 1:1 ratio throughout 2019.
+This was originally scheduled for Q3 2018 but was pushed back to an eventual January 2019 release.

 ZIL will be mined using a hybrid Proof-of-Work consensus protocol, which as mentioned above, won’t be the typical PoW blockchain.